City Palace Jaipur

 Baaghi Khana

 This part of the City Palace has many royal rides and chariots that the royal family uses.
-The royal chariot is built in European style and was gifted by Queen Victoria in 1876 to Maharaja Sawai Ram Singh II.
+The royal chariot was built in European style and was gifted by Queen Victoria in 1876 to Maharaja Sawai Ram Singh II.

 Diwan-e-Khaas